stashed/docs/docs/addons/nats/tls/index.md

 clusterissuer.cert-manager.io/selfsigning created
 ```

-Now we are going to create a CA certificate issued by the the `ClusterIssuer`.
+Now, let's issue the CA certificate using the `ClusterIssuer` we have created above.
 Below is the YAML of `Certificate` object we are going to create.
 ```yaml
 apiVersion: cert-manager.io/v1
 kind: Certificate